Gertrude Greene: Artist

 Greene was one of the earliest American artists, possibly the first, to produce non-objective relief sculptures in the early 1930s.
 She synthesized Cubist and Russian Constructivists themes into her work.
 By the 1940s, her work showed her interest in Mondrian and Neo-Plasticism.
 She produced her last sculpture in 1946 and for the rest of life she concentrated on abstract painting.
 Nonetheless, her paintings never completely lost a "sense of architectural structure".

 Grace Borgenicht Gallery had the first solo exhibition of her work in 1951, and another was held at the Bertha Schaefer Gallery in 1955.
 A painting of Greene's was chosen for the cover of Arts Magazine in April 1982, which featured an article about Greene's paintings, written by Jacqueline Moss.
 There was a retrospective of her work at ACA Gallery in 1982.
 Greene's work can be found in the permanent collections of the Museum of Modern Art in New York, the Brooklyn Museum, the Philadelphia Museum of Art, and the Berkshire Museum.
+In 2016 her biography was included in the exhibition catalogue Women of Abstract Expressionism organized by the Denver Art Museum.